getify/You-Dont-Know-JS/up & going/ch2.md

 The same goes with `console.log(..)`; your browser provides such mechanisms and hooks them up to the developer tools.

-This book, and this whole book series, focuses on JavaScript the language.
+This book, and this whole series, focuses on JavaScript the language.
 That's why you don't see any substantial coverage of these non-JavaScript JavaScript mechanisms.
 Nevertheless, you need to be aware of them as they'll be in every JS program you write!

 ## Review